Frankiie64/PatientSystem/README.md

 # PatientSystem
-Final project done by Franklyn Brea as the team leader and Davinci Montas :p
+Final project done by Franklyn Brea as the team leader :p